-If anyone knows how to get great succulents at good prices, I do.
-A few secrets:
+If anyone knows how to get great succulents at good prices, it’s me.
+Some important tips:

 - If you’re into collectible plants and one-of-a-kind, artist-designed pots, attend Cactus & Succulent Society Shows.
 Vendors offer succulents you won’t find elsewhere, and you’ll enjoy seeing how members display (“stage”) their own.

 - Big box garden centers nationwide sell succulents.
 Ask when shipments arrive and visit soon afterwards to get the healthiest plants.
 Overwatering is a concern.
 I’ve come close to snatching hoses out of employees’ hands.

 - If it’s been a while since you visited independently owned nurseries in your area, you may be pleasantly surprised to discover succulent treasures not widely available.

 - Before buying, examine plants for signs of pest infestation (distorted growth), overwatering (soggy soil, squishy stems or leaves), sunburn (beige or brown patches), and pernicious weeds (like spurge and oxalis).

 - If you’re looking for specific succulents, ask for them by their botanical names.
 Common names vary from nursery to nursery and region to region.

 - Succulents in 2.5-inch diameter nursery pots are your best deal; expect to pay double for bigger specimens in 3.5-inch pots.
 The difference is six months to a year’s growth.

 Where and what are the best sources of succulents online?

 For sempervivums, haworthias and other cold-climate or indoor succulents, the premier online source is Mountain Crest Gardens.